NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

                         The ip address of gradio server.
 Default: 0.0.0.0.
 Type: str --server-port SERVER_PORT
                         The port of gradio server.
 Default: 6006.
-Type: int --backend {pytorch,turbomind}
+Type: int --share               Whether to create a publicly shareable link for the app.
+Default: False --backend {pytorch,turbomind}
                         Set the inference backend.
 Default: turbomind.
+Type: str --revision REVISION   The specific model version to use.
+It can be a branch name, a tag name, or a commit id.
+If unspecified, will use the default version..
+Type: str --download-dir DOWNLOAD_DIR
+                        Directory to download and load the weights, default to the default cache directory of huggingface..
+Type: str
-Type: str --meta-instruction META_INSTRUCTION
+  --meta-instruction META_INSTRUCTION
                         System prompt for ChatTemplateConfig.
 Deprecated.
 Please use --chat-template instead.
 Default: None.
 Type: str
   --chat-template CHAT_TEMPLATE